Install with pip

 pip install clawbutler-cli

-# Or with uv (recommended)
+# Or with uv tool (recommended)

-uv pip install clawbutler-cli
+uv tool install clawbutler-cli

 # Or run from repo